mikeycurtis/BasketballScorePredictor.github.io/README.md

 ![dropdown](/images/final_prediction.png)

 To use this app, just download this repository and cd into the PredictionApp directory.
 From there type "python3 main.py" into the terminal.

+### Key Takeaways
+The WNBA model predicted with an average of 1.2 points better than the NBA model.
+This is an interesting result.
+A possible explanation is that WNBA games play 10 minute quarters instead of 12 minute quarters like the NBA.
+So in the second half, there is 4 minutes less of basketball being played.
+This could lead to better predictions because there is less time for the variability of the game of basketball to take its affect.

+#### Live Betting
+At halftime, the casino's oddmakers set the over/under on how many points each team will score at the end of the game.
+Normally, the odds are set at -115 meaning that you need to bet $115 to win $100.
+With these odds, you need to win about $54 of bets to make a profit.
+The strategy we've been using is betting on the over/under based on the prediction our model makes.
+So if the over/under is set at 115.5 points and our model predicts a score of 112, then we would bet the under.
+So far, we're sitting at 56% of bets won which would put us at making a profit.
+However, this is still a small sample size of 16 bets at the time of writing this so it's too early to tell if this will profit in the long term.